 The College is obligated to report lack of attendance or last date of attendance to federal and state agencies that provide financial assistance to students.
-Failure to attend classes will result in loss of financial acid (another and (a lagent).
-Students considering with deriving from all classes.

-aid (grants and/or loans).
+Failure to attend classes will result in loss of financial aid (grants and/or loans).
 Students considering withdrawing from all classes should contact the Financial Aid Office to discuss the financial implications of withdrawing from all classes.